 So, I cut the front and back, also known as pillow #2, apart and ironed the front.
 That's when I discovered that your cloth bag could not possibly be made entirely out of cotton scraps collected from the trash cans of corporate America because the polyester fibers melted a wee bit under the heat of my iron.
 No matter.
 I just trimmed up the front a little more than anticipated, added some good, old-fashioned muslin and sewed up an improv patchwork border.

 I quilted the top, attached a zippered backing, and voila, I have my very own, genuine, Urban Outfitters accent pillow.
 And, all it cost me was the price of taking my sweet eldest shopping while she was home for Spring Break.
+The icing on my pillow cake was when my daughter's friend Avery came over, saw, or rather zeroed in on, the pillow, recognized the font because, well Avery's been to Urban Outfitters quite a few times, and squealed, "Wow, that is such a cool Urban Outfitters pillow!"

 Imagine my joy in responding," I made it myself."